Cycle B Curriculum Overview

 Vikings and Anglo Saxons

 Our curriculum includes all the planned activities which we organise in order to promote learning, personal growth and development here at John Mayne Church of England Primary School.
 Not only does this include all the National Curriculum requirements for children in Key Sages 1 and 2 and the Early Years Foundation Stage (DfE,2012), but also the additional vibrant and enriching elements that enable us to develop our learners further.

 Running through our curriculum is our vision:

-We aim to achieve this through our values of: love, hope, friendship and compassion.
+We aim to achieve this through our values of: courage, hope, respect and compassion.

 Our vision and values are at the heart of every decision we make, from senior leaders and governors to teachers and teaching assistants.
 They are not a ‘bolt on’, they form the way we live our lives each and every day.

 - Like every school, we aim and plan for our curriculum to be rich, broad and balanced, one that is based on our location and our unique Christian distinctiveness.
 We want our children to be inspired to learn more, question more and be creative in their thinking.